5 Kids' Books About Knights That Adults Can Love Too

 Like with robots, children's picture books about knights are few and far between.
 I'm not sure why.
 Have superheroes in capes replaced them?
 Do castles and dragons no longer captivate children's imaginations?
 I'd say no, at least from my experience with my son from ages four to six, because he loves knights.

 Knight books also suffer from the same illness as children's books in general: lack of diversity.
 With the very small number of children's books that feature people of color or other diversity, and many of them being (very needed) historical or "issue" books, there's not much space left for books with diverse characters on topics that a lot of kids are interested in.
 This goes for knights as well as pirates, dinosaurs, dragons, fairies, magic, firefighting, princesses, and superheroes.
 So far I have not found any knight books featuring people of color!
 Not even books I didn't like.
-I realize the traditional knights, castles, and dragons come from a European historical background but I still wish there was more going on in this topic - and see art history site medievalpoc for inspiration!
+I realize the traditional knights, castles, and dragons come from a European historical background but I still wish there was more going on in this topic - especially since medieval Europe wasn't all white, see art history site medievalpoc for inspiration!

 With that caveat, here are my son's favorite books about knights that I enjoyed as much as he did.
 Enjoy, and please leave any suggestions in the comments, especially for diversifying our reading list!